tapis-project/documentation/source/technical/notifications.rst

 The dispatch service reads events from the queue and assigns them to workers known as *delivery bucket managers*.
 Delivery bucket managers are threads that receive their assigned events from in-memory queues.
-The dispatch service assigns events to a bucket manager by taking a hash of the event *source*, *subject* and *seriesId*.
+The dispatch service assigns events to a bucket manager by taking a hash of the event *tenant*, *source*, *subject* and *seriesId*.
+The hash allows for distributing work among the bucket managers while ensuring that for a given *seriesId* the same bucket manager will process that series of events.
+This is how the service ensures that notifications for events in a series are sent out in order.

 When a bucket manager worker receives an event to process, it first finds all matching subscriptions by querying a database.
 As discussed above, the matching is based on the *typeFilter* and *subjectFilter*